rickstaa/panda-gazebo/CONTRIBUTING.md

 ## Write descriptive commit messages

 Ensure you add an excellent descriptive commit message to this repository.
 A good guide can be found [here](https://www.conventionalcommits.org/en/v1.0.0/).
-Please check out the [commitizen](https://github.com/commitizen/cz-cli) npm package, as it is beneficial in helping you write good commit messages.
+When writing commit messages, please follow the [conventional commits specifications](https://www.conventionalcommits.org/en/v1.0.0/).
+Additionally, you are recommended to check out the [commitizen](https://github.com/commitizen/cz-cli) npm package, as it is beneficial in helping you write good commit messages.

 ## Use a Consistent coding Style